sohaas/MLinPractice/Documentation.md

 # Feature Extraction

-TODOSH
+In feature extraction, the goal is to select aspects from the preprocessed data, that might be relevant for the prediction about a tweets virality.
+In the following, we will present which features we chose, although they can of course be significantly supplemented in the future.

 ## Design Decisions

+The first feature was already given: the tweet's character length.
+The number of characters in the tweets is compared to see if, e.g. tweets with less text are more likely to become viral.

 Since it might very well be possible that English tweets are more likely to become viral, due to the amount of people that speak the language, we chose this as a feature as well.
 So, we used the "language" column to differentiate between English and non-English tweets and test for a correlation with the virality.
 The tweets were categorized using boolean values, i.e. 0 = non-English and 1 = English.

-Additionally, we included a feature extractor for checking if the inclusion of urls in the tweets has any incluence on the virality.
+Additionally, we included a feature extractor for checking if the inclusion of urls in the tweets has any influence on the virality.
 For this purpose, the "urls" column was used to categorize the tweets, again with the help of boolean values, i.e. 0 = no url included and 1 = url included.
 We chose this as a feature, because when looking at the data we noticed that quite often, tweets contained links as invitations to events, or job oppertunities, or just some interesting webpage.
-But the point is that this way, a lot more information can be transferred than in a tweet without any urls and with a character limit, which might make the tweet more interesting and therefore more viral.
+The point is that this way, a lot more information can be transferred than in a tweet without any urls and with a character limit, which might make the tweet more interesting and therefore more likely to become viral.

-Beyond the meta data of the tweets, we added the topics extracted beforehand as contentwise features, because intuitively it seems obvious that there is some kind of relation between the content and the virality of tweets.
-To not over simplify the content, the topics were not summarized into one feature, but each transformed into an own feature.
-However as the creation of these topic features follows the same course of generation, they were created from only one feature extractor.
+Beyond the meta data of the tweets, we added the topics that were extracted beforehand as contentwise features, because intuitively it seems obvious that there is some kind of relation between the content and the virality of tweets.
+To not over-simplify the content, the topics were not summarized into one feature, but each of them was transformed into a new feature.
+However, as the creation of these topic features follows the same course of generation, they were created from only one feature extractor.

-To add to the contentwise features, we decided to categorize the tweets into the three categories "positive","neutral" and "negative" to check for correlations regarding the sentiment of a tweet and its virality.
-To facilitate the further handling of these values, we applied one hot encoding to map these strings to binary numbers.
+To add to the contentwise features, we decided to categorize the tweets into the three categories "positive", "neutral", and "negative" to check for correlations regarding the sentiment of a tweet and its virality.
+To facilitate the further handling of these values, we applied ordinal encoding to map these strings to integer numbers.
 For the categorization, we used the compound score of the SentimentIntensityAnalyzer's polarity_scores function.
 According to https://github.com/cjhutto/vaderSentiment#about-the-scoring :
 - positive sentiment: compound score >= 0.05